srinandan/integration-cicd/README.md

 gcloud builds submit --config=cloudbuild.yaml --region=us-west1 --project=my-project --substitutions _FILE=./b64encoded_ac.txt,_KEY=keyRings/app-integration/cryptoKeys/integration
 ```

+NOTE: If you are don't want to encrypt the file, then skip step 2.
+Modify the [cloudbuild](./samples/authconfig_cloudbuild.yaml) file and follow instructions there to not use encryption.

 ### Auth Config Overrides in Integration

 Auth Configs must be created in each GCP project.
 The auth config name (which contains the version) different in each project.
 To override the auth config so it works in the new project, specify the auth config name in the overrides.
 Here is an example: